 Nope neither had we, until we visited Telangana and Odisha in India.

 The truth about the normal fluffy stuff.

-India grows 18% of the worlds cotton, normally, with a huge amount of toxic chemicals and GM seeds.
-This has caused huge damage to the environment and causing small-scale farmers to fall into unimaginable debt, which since 1995 has lead to the suicides of more than 300,000 farmers across India.
+India grows 18% of the worlds cotton, normally with a huge amount of toxic chemicals and GM seeds.
+This has caused huge damage to the environment and causes small-scale farmers to fall into unimaginable debt, which since 1995 has lead to the suicides of more than 300,000 farmers across India.

 Heavy, for a cotton tee.

 Our organic & Fairtrade cotton is from two farmer-run cooperatives in India.
 We spent a few days with the farmers from Chetna, based in Adilabad.
 When we went it pretty much looked like a field of snow.
 At 45 degrees, we can assure you as beautiful as it was, snow it was not.